- Upcoming trips

 - Contact us

 The Back is one of the longest and most remote rivers in Canada’s Arctic territory of Nunavut flowing from west to east turning north and draining into Chantry inlet.
+The Bailey is one of it’s major tributaries.

 This as a remote river trip.
 The only access to this river directly is by chartered float or tundra tire plane.
 A background in tripping and whitewater paddling is an asset for this sort of trip.
 The whitewater ranges from class I and II with some class III, most ranging at class 11.
 One will experience the typical large waves; downstream V’s, boils and boil lines along with strong current.
 There will be some ledge and boulder rapids typical of northern rivers.
 Some rapids, depending on the paddler’s ability would require boat or shore scouting.
 The river boasts some braided channels and Islands which have to be carefully selected so one does not run out of water.
 The flow rate reached approximately 9 km per hour in some sections pushing us along rather nicely.
 That is not to say there are some slow sections.
 Fishing on the Baillie and Back is great with many opportunities for lake trout and Grayling where feeder streams come in or at the confluence of a river.
 The Average daily daytime temperatures range from 10 to 23 C. The Average nighttime temperatures range from 3 to 10 C. Often we experience plenty of clear sunny dry weather with some intermittent cloudy days, of course, cold and wet is possible, but the area is technically an arctic desert.
 We will have the canoes outfitted with a spray cover.